How A Divorce or Other Family Law Case Proceeds

 If you are, or your spouse is, considering divorce, or if you have another family law issue, deciding to see a lawyer is difficult.
 People do not know what to expect, or what is expected of them.
 Following is a summary of the steps that may, or will, happen in your divorce or other family law matter.

-Before you see Peter, his assistant will obtain some very basic information about your case, and will make sure that Peter does not have a “conflict,” which means that he has not previously represented the other side or has had access to confidential information about the other side from his prior law experience.
+Before you see Peter, he or his assistant will obtain some basic information about your case and will make sure that Peter does not have a “conflict,” which means that he has not previously represented the other side or has had access to confidential information about the other side from his prior law experience.
 When you meet with Peter, he will ask you for additional information, and will work with you to understand the probable issues in your case.
-Your questions are always welcome, including questions about your case, and about Peter’s experience and approach to your case.
-You will then need to decide whether Peter is the right choice to help you resolve your case.
+Your questions are always welcome, including questions about your case and about Peter’s experience and approach to your case.
+You will then need to decide whether Peter is the right person to help you resolve your case.
 Any information you share with Peter or his assistant during this initial stage is kept strictly confidential.

-The Petition or other initial document contains certain required factual statements.
-It also states how you or your spouse wants the divorce to be resolved.
-People often get concerned about the allegations in the Petition.
-The allegations are no cause for alarm.
-Because the other side is asking for something does not mean he or she will obtain that result.
+The Petition or other initial document contains certain required factual statements and a “wish list” that spells out how you or your spouse wants the divorce to be resolved.
+People often get concerned about the wish list.
+The allegations in a Petition are no cause for alarm; simply because the other side is asking for something does not mean he or she will obtain that result.

 There are court filing fees for initiating and for responding to a divorce or modification action.

 The next step in your case will be to obtain information necessary to assess and resolve your case.
 This process is called “discovery.”
 It is very important that all assets and liabilities are fully disclosed to each party in a divorce.
 You will be asked to work with Peter to provide this information.